A highly predictive $A_{4}$ flavour 3-3-1 model with radiative inverse seesaw mechanism

 \quad From Eq. (\ref{Mnu1}) it follows that the light active neutrino mass matrix is given by:

-where $m_{\nu }$ is the light active neutrino mass scale, which we set as $ m_{\nu }=50$ meV.
 Let us note that the smallness of the active neutrino masses arises from their scaling with inverse powers of the high energy cutoff $\Lambda $ as well as from their linear dependence on the loop induced mass scale $m_{R}$ for the Majorana neutrinos $N_{i}$ ($i=1,2,3$).

 The light active neutrino mass matrix $M_{\nu }^{\left( 1\right) }$ is diagonalized by a unitary rotation matrix $R_{\nu }$, according to:

 Consequently, the light active neutrino spectrum is composed of one massless neutrino and two active neutrinos, whose masses are determined from the experimental values of the neutrino mass squared splittings.